SuluJulianto/password-generator/README.md

 The PHP implementation maintains an object-oriented design inspired by Java.
 The `PasswordGenerator` class allows users to set counts for different password components.

 ### Methods
-- **generatePassword():** Generates a password with symbols, characters, uppercase letters, digits, and shuffled for enhanced security.
+- **generatePasswordWithSymbols():** Generates a password with symbols, characters, uppercase letters, digits, and shuffled for enhanced security.
 - **generatePasswordWithoutSymbols():** Creates a password without symbols.
+- **generatePasswordWithNumbersOnly():** Generates a password with exactly 6 digits.

 ### Demonstration
 Usage examples showcase the generation of passwords in different scenarios.